ernstc/NodeWorkspacesSamples/README.md

 ## Samples for analyzing Node workspaces.

-This repository contains several samples that demonstrate how to organize complex applications or libraries coded in `JavaScript` and/or  `TypeScript` in a monorepo.
+This repository is a ***work in progress*** for collecting several samples that demonstrate how to organize complex applications or libraries coded in `JavaScript` and/or  `TypeScript` in a monorepo.

 ### Why monorepo?